 Place of origin: Punjab and Northern regions of the Indian subcontinent.

 Speaking of mesmerizing specialties in India, it would be a mistake not to mention Bhatura.
-It is a spongy leavened sourdough bread deep-fried for a crispy cover.
-Local people often have it for lunch or breakfast, popular in India (northern and eastern areas).
+This is a spongy leavened sourdough bread deep-fried for a crispy cover.
+Local people often have it for lunch or breakfast, especially in the northern and eastern states).

 Bhatura is similar to Puri, but it has a larger size and is made with leavened dough.
 The bread has a light brown color with a plain taste and chewy texture.